Strength Ambassadors Logo

 • Day 1: High volume, moderate intensity, primary focus: Hypertrophy adaptations

-• Day 2: Moderate volume, high intensity, primary focus: Strength adaptations
+• Day 2: Low volume, high intensity, primary focus: Strength adaptations

 • Day 3: Moderate volume, moderate intensity, primary focus; Bench press accessory specific to your area of weakness.